abilandz/PH8124/Lecture_9/Lecture_9.md

 ```bash
 /home/abilandz/.bash_history
 ```
 That means that, by default, the history of all our command input is saved in the file ```.bash_history``` placed in the home directory.
 By default, at maximum 1000 lines of command input are kept in this file, but that can be changed by modifying the **Bash** environment variable **HISTSIZE**.
-If we now have a look at the content of the **Bash** command history file:
+If we now have a look at the content of **Bash** command history file:
 ```bash
 cat /home/abilandz/.bash_history
 ```